exponea/exponea-android-sdk/Documentation/example-app.md

 3. For **Stream Config**:
    - Enter your `Stream ID`.
    - **Optional:** Enter `JWT Key ID` and `JWT Secret` to enable local JWT token generation for testing.
 Both must be provided together.
 Refer to [SDK auth token authorization](https://documentation.bloomreach.com/engagement/docs/android-sdk-authorization#sdk-auth-token-authorization) for details.
-4. Enter the `API Url` (API base URL for the Bloomreach platform).
+4. Enter the `API Url` (API base URL for the {user.br} platform).
 5. **Optional:** Enter an email address hard ID in the `Registered` field to identify the customer.
 Leave blank for anonymous tracking.
-6. **Optional:** Enter `Application ID` if your Engagement project supports multiple mobile apps.
+6. **Optional:** Enter `Application ID` if your {user.mkg} project supports multiple mobile apps.
 If you leave this blank, the SDK uses the default value `default-application`.
 [Learn more about Configuration for Android SDK](https://documentation.bloomreach.com/engagement/docs/android-sdk-configuration).
 7. Click **Authenticate** to [initialize the SDK](https://documentation.bloomreach.com/engagement/docs/android-sdk-setup#initialize-the-sdk).

 The **Clear local data** button invokes `Exponea.clearLocalCustomerData()` to delete all locally stored data without initializing the SDK.